The Last Spritz

 Parfums de Marly Delina

-Delina is the modern luxury rose.
-Quentin Bisch builds Damascena rose on top of lychee and rhubarb, then anchors it with cashmeran and musk for a base that turns warm against skin without ever going heavy.
-The composition is feminine the way confidence is feminine — soft on the surface, structured underneath, impossible to mistake for anyone else's signature.
+Delina is the modern luxury rose — the one that rewired what a rose perfume could be.
+The rose sits on a bed of lychee and a soft musk that turns warm against skin without ever going heavy, but the notes aren't the point: the feeling is.
+It's feminine the way confidence is feminine — soft on the surface, structured underneath, impossible to mistake for anyone else's signature.

 Best Powerhouse Luxury